wesleycamargo/azure-docs.pt-br/articles/time-series-insights/time-series-insights-how-to-scale-your-environment.md

 ## <a name="change-the-capacity-of-your-environment"></a>Alterar a capacidade do seu ambiente
 1. No Portal do Azure, localize e selecione seu ambiente Time Series Insights.

-2. No menu de seu ambiente do Time Series Insights, selecione **Configurar**.
+2. No menu de seu ambiente do Time Series Insights, escolha **Configurar**.

    ![configure.png](media/scale-your-environment/configure.png)